learning2hash/learning2hash.github.io/contributing.markdown

 ---
 ## Contributing: Share Your Work with the Community

 Learning2hash is a growing library of research on hashing techniques and their applications in machine learning.
 If you've written a paper or know of an important work that’s missing from this site, you can contribute directly by adding your publication.
-With just a few clicks, your research will be showcased to **thousands** of researchers in the field.

 ### How to Contribute
-Simply fill out the form below to submit your paper for review.
+Simply fill out the form below to submit your paper:

 <form action="https://formkeep.com/f/f653e6347d44" accept-charset="UTF-8" enctype="multipart/form-data"  method="POST">
   <input type="text" name="email"  style="width: 700px;" placeholder="Your Email Address"><br>